About Us

 The Incas were our main exponents of natural medicine in our geographic area.
 For this reason, we present natural remedies for the problem of altitude sickness.

-The use of medicinal plants comprises a wide variety of techniques and treatments that have been used over the years with the purpose of curing and treating various health conditions.
+The use of medicinal plants includes a wide variety of techniques and treatments that have been used over the years to cure and treat various health conditions.

-The use of medicinal plants for altitude sickness is a quick and viable solution, without the use of drugs, to counteract the symptoms of mountain sickness.
-The main plants used are: coca leaf, muña, chachacoma, mint, and capulí.
+Using medicinal plants for altitude sickness offers a quick and viable solution, without the use of pharmaceuticals, to counteract the symptoms of mountain altitude sickness.

-Altitude sickness, also known as soroche, is a condition that can affect some people who visit high-altitude areas, due to the decreased oxygen in the air.
+Altitude sickness, also known as soroche, is a condition that can affect some people who visit high-altitude areas, due to the reduced oxygen in the air.

 The most common symptoms of altitude sickness include: